What changes can I make to my tenancy?

-We will check the details you have given us and your record as a tenant.
 We will write back within 20 working days to tell you whether we have given permission or not.
 If we do not reply within 20 working days you have the right to go ahead as if we have given permission.

 What will happen if my request is approved?